 It is strongly recommended you use a clean installation of MySQL Server as the Enterprise Service Manager repository.

 You must make several configuration changes to enable it for use as the repository.
-Making such changes to an existing instance could render it unusable.

 Ensure the following: